Publication date: September 26, 2012

 And, of course, there’s everything with Krang and Dimension X and the Neutrinos and the Technodrome and man, I’m flipping out.
 While the early publication of the Fugitoid microseries somewhat undercut the dramatic reveal of the Technodrome (it was mentioned so off-handedly in the Fugitoid issue, I had a suspicion we weren’t meant to know about it yet), that doesn’t make its return any less awesome.
 While keeping the “golf ball” look might be questionable, I still can’t wait to see it in action.
 And hopefully it doesn’t get waylaid five minutes after it powers up like at the end of every season of the Fred Wolf cartoon.

-Perhaps the most satisfying thing in this whole issue, though, was seeing Zak and Dask get slaughtered.
+Perhaps the most satisfying thing in this whole issue was seeing Zak and Dask get slaughtered.
 Or, at least, I hope that was meant to be them.
 Please let it have been this universe’s version of them.
-I really, truly hated those two (but Kala should have bitten the bullet, too; equal opportunity in “hi then die” cameos, IDW!).
+I really, truly hated those two (but Kala should have bitten the dust, too; equal opportunity in “hi then die” cameos, IDW!).
 While I know Waltz didn’t write that scene as a gift meant exclusively for me, I’m going to pretend he did, anyway.
 And thank you, Waltz.
 It has been an early Christmas.
 (EDIT FROM THE FUTURE: it wasn't them.)

 I don’t have anything new to say about Kuhn’s art that I didn’t get off my chest in the previous review.
 It’s strong for all the same reasons and it stumbles for all the same reasons.
-As the Turtles aren’t in this issue’s spotlight, though, you get more page-time devoted to Kuhn’s strengths and that makes this a better-looking issue than his more Turtle-centric efforts.
+As the Turtles aren’t in this issue’s spotlight, you get more page-time devoted to Kuhn’s strengths and that makes this a better-looking issue than his more Turtle-centric efforts.
 His layouts are great and, if he does his own inking, his use of heavy shadow in the Krang portions of the issue are superb.
-Zak and Dask also look so positively ridiculous as they make their dramatic bid to assassinate Krang, I absolutely loved it.
-If you hate the Neutrinos as much as I do, then you’ll find those pages pretty hilarious (in large part to Kuhn’s art).
+The Neutrinos also look so positively ridiculous as they make their dramatic bid to assassinate Krang, I absolutely loved it.
+If you love-hate the Neutrinos as much as I do, then you’ll find those pages pretty hilarious (in large part to Kuhn’s art).

 And it should be mentioned that he totally nailed Karai’s expression on that last page.